-The Corporate Business Plan Quarterly Progress Report for the period 1 January 2020 to 31 March 2020 provides information on the progress of 2019-20 projects and programs against these quarterly milestones and is shown as Attachment 1 to Report CJ058-05/20.
+The Corporate Business Plan Quarterly Progress Report for the period 1 January 2020 to 31 March 2020 provides information on the progress of 2019-20 projects and programs against these quarterly milestones and is shown as Attachment 1 to this Report.

-A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to Report CJ058-05/20.
+A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to this Report.